chrismckelt/puzzle/README.md

 ![image](https://user-images.githubusercontent.com/662868/49256107-eb85f100-f468-11e8-91bb-5e60fba310c3.png)

 ## The Problem

 You work for a company that is a reseller for a vendor that sells cloud products.
-The vendor provides an API at http://alltheclouds.com.au .
+The vendor provides an API.

 Your company would like to build an application that allows your customers to view the available products and their prices and to make orders.

 #### User Story #1
 As a customer I want to view a list of products with prices so that I can make informed decisions about what products to order
 ##### Acceptance Criteria